TheDataAreClean/cube/content/about/main/index.md

 show_intro: true
 intro: |

   I have been working on research studies and monitoring and evaluation programmes focusing on nano-entrepreneurship in India.
-I am also experimenting with new mediums to make fundamental statistical concepts accessible to a wider audience.
+I am also experimenting with new visual mediums to make fundamental statistical concepts accessible to a wider audience.

 show_outro: true
 outro: |